ctu-mrs/leader_follower_task/README.md

 * receiveUvdar - called every time a new UVDAR message is received.
 This will provide you the estimate of position of the leader UAV, based on the markers visible by the onboard cameras.
 * createReferencePoint - called periodically by the supervisor node.
 You are expected to provide the onboard controller a new reference point through this method.
 * createReferenceTrajectory - called periodically by the supervisor node.
 You are expected to provide the onboard controller a series of reference points through this method.
-* createSpeedCommand - called periodically by the supervisor node.
+* createVelocityReference - called periodically by the supervisor node.
 Alternative to the reference point commands.
-Allows you to have a deeper level of control by using velocity commands instead of position reference.
+Allows swarm-like control by using velocity commands instead of position references.
 * getCurrentEstimate - uses a simple Kalman filter to estimate the position and velocity of the leader UAV.
 Filtering the raw UVDAR data will allow you to smooth out the control commands.
 Aggressive manoeuvres generate tilt, which may result in loss of visual contact with the leader.

 These methods are periodically called by the [`supervisor`](https://github.com/ctu-mrs/leader_follower_task/src/supervisor.cpp).
 This is a ROS node running onboard the follower UAV. **Do not modify the supervisor node!
 Your supervisor node will not be used for evaluation!**